A derived isometry theorem for constructible sheaves on $\mathbb{R}$: Introduction

-\item In Section 5, we introduce rigorously the notion of graded-barcodes associated to an object of $\D^b_{\R c}(\kk_\R)$, define the appropriate notion of $\varepsilon$-matching between graded-barcodes, and then express the associated bottleneck distance $d_B$.
-We prove that this distance bounds the convolution distance : \og $ d_C \leq d_B $ \fg.
-We then prove that given an $\varepsilon$-interleaving between the central (resp. left, resp. right) parts of two sheaves, it induces an $\varepsilon$-matching between the graded-barcodes of their central (resp. left, resp. right) parts.
-We reduce the proof for left and right parts to the well-known case of one-parameter persistence modules by introducing fully faithful functors from sheaves supported on half-open intervals to persistence modules.
+\item In Section 5, we prove that given an $\varepsilon$-interleaving between the central (resp. left, resp. right) parts of two sheaves, it induces an $\varepsilon$-matching between the graded-barcodes of their central (resp. left, resp. right) parts.
+We reduce the proof for left and right parts to the well-known case of one-parameter persistence modules by introducing a family of fully faithful functors from sheaves supported on half-open intervals to persistence modules.
 The construction of the $\varepsilon$-matching between the central parts is far less direct.
-We adapt the proof by Bjerkevik \cite{Bjer16} to our setting, introducing a similar pre-order $\leq_\alpha$ on central parts, enabling us to \og trigonalize \fg ~ the interleaving morphisms.
-By a rank argument, this allows us to apply Hall's marriage theorem and to deduce the existence of an $\varepsilon$-matching.
+We adapt the proof of Bjerkevik \cite{Bjer16} to our setting, introducing a similar pre-order $\leq_\alpha$ on central parts, enabling us to \og trigonalize \fg ~ the interleaving morphisms.
+By a rank argument, this allows us to apply Hall's marriage theorem and to deduce the existence of a $\varepsilon$-matching.
 Note that our definition of $\leq_\alpha$ differs in nature from Bjerkevik's, for it enables us to compare elements of the graded-barcodes in \emph{different degrees}.
-We conclude the section by proving the isometry theorem, which states that \og $ d_C = d_B $ \fg.
+We conclude the section by proving the isometry theorem~\ref{T:DerivedIsometry}, which states that \og $ d_C = d_B $ \fg.

 \item Section 6 provides some applications of the isometry theorem.
-We start by an example brought to our knowledge by Justin Curry and that motivated our work.
-Then, we prove that the convolution distance is closed (two sheaves are $\varepsilon$-close if and only if they are $\varepsilon$-interleaved) and thus answer an open question of \cite{Kash18}.
-We also prove that the open balls of the metric space $(\D^b_{\R c}(\kk_\R),d_C)$ are path-connected, hence leading to a characterization of connected components of $\D^b_{\R c}(\kk_\R)$. \end{enumerate}
+We start by an example with explicit computations brought to our knowledge by Justin Curry and that motivated our work.
+Then, we prove that the convolution distance is closed (two sheaves are $\varepsilon$-close if and only if they are $\varepsilon$-interleaved) thus answering an open question of \cite{Kash18} in dimension one.
+We provide a counter-example of two non constructible sheaves $F$ and $G$ such that $d_C(F,G) = 0$ but $F \not \simeq G$.
+We also prove that the open balls of the metric space $(\D^b_{\R c}(\kk_\R),d_C)$ are path-connected, hence leading to a characterization of connected components of $\D^b_{\R c}(\kk_\R)$ (Theorem~\ref{T:pathcomponent}).
+To do so, we introduce an explicit skeleton for $\D^b_{\R c}(\kk_\R)$ called the category $Barcode$ of barcodes (Definition~\ref{D:CatBarcode}).
+The latter inherits an extended metric space structure. \end{enumerate}

 \paragraph{Acknowledgement} The authors would like to thank Justin Curry, Steve Oudot, Pierre Schapira and Magnus Botnan for many enlightening discussions with them.